Upper Key Stage 2 - Eagles, Falcons, Zebras & Giraffes

 What can you do to help with your child's learning

 Support with daily reading, learning times tables and homework in general.
 The Abacus online learning programme is available for Maths to support all children at home in their learning.
-For Year 6, SATs support books will be on sale very soon.
 If you would like any further assistance, then please speak to your class teacher.

 What to do if you have a concern or a problem

 In the first instance, please arrange to see your class teacher either by organising an appointment in person or through the office.
-If you have any further concerns, please arrange to see Miss Barratt or Mrs Holt who will be happy to speak to you at any time.
+If you have any further concerns, please arrange to see Mr Houghton or Mrs Holt who will be happy to speak to you at any time.